OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   your browser type and operating system

 *   the nature of the device from which you are accessing the Platform, for example, whether you are accessing the Platform from a personal computer or from a mobile device

+*   your location data (e.g. GPS) when using SoundCloud Apps,

 *   information collected through cookies and similar technology, as described in our Cookies Policy